FahdSaif/POC--2--APIMonetizationwithStripe/README.md

-# 🚀 API Monetization with Stripe - Kong API Gateway POC
+# 🚀 API Monetization with Stripe -  API Gateway POC

 This project is a **Proof of Concept (POC)** for **API Monetization** using **Kong API Gateway, Stripe Payments, PostgreSQL, and Docker**.
 It enables **user authentication, rate limiting, and API access control**, allowing developers to **monetize APIs with Stripe and crypto payments (coming soon).**